Officials - Umpires and Scorers

 As with any game, there have to be officials to manage the game, and decide on contentious issues.
 In Baseball, the officials are called Umpires.

-Normally Umpires work in a crew of four, taking it in turns to occupy the role of "Home Plate Umpire" for that day's game.
+Normally Umpires work in a crew of four (one of whom is known as the "Crew Chief"), taking it in turns to occupy the role of "Home Plate Umpire" for that day's game.
 The home plate umpire is the most important official in any game.
 He stands just behind the catcher, and decides whether a pitch is a strike or a ball.

 It is generally acknowledged that whilst the umpires are all supposed to call the same strike zone, each umpire actually has his own "individual strike zone".
 This isn't (usually!) an issue of contention, all that pitchers and managers ask is that the umpire calls the same zone for both teams - if he isn't consistent with that during a game, then you can all but guarantee that the manager will protest from the dugout.
 He's not allowed to come out and argue balls and strikes with the umpire, though this won't always stop him.
 If he does he'll be ejected, but it's generally considered better that the manager gets thrown out of the game for shouting at an umpire than his pitcher does!